 Resume writing is a daunting challenge for nearly everyone, so delegate your resume, cover letter and LinkedIn profile writing to the #1 Résumé Writing Expert in the Nation at http://RighteousResumes.com.
 You will be so glad you did.

-Is Writing Your Own Resume a Winning Strategy in 2020?
+Is Writing Your Own Resume Still a Winning Strategy?